hashicorp/hcl/hcl/json/spec.md

 ### Numbers

-When interpreted as an expression, a JSON number represents a zcl number value.
+When interpreted as an expression, a JSON number represents a HCL number value.

-zcl numbers are arbitrary-precision decimal values, so an ideal implementation of this specification will translate exactly the value given to a number of corresponding precision.
+HCL numbers are arbitrary-precision decimal values, so an ideal implementation of this specification will translate exactly the value given to a number of corresponding precision.

 In practice, off-the-shelf JSON parsers often do not support customizing the processing of numbers, and instead force processing as 32-bit or 64-bit floating point values with a potential loss of precision.
-It is permissable for a zcl JSON parser to pass on such limitations _if and only if_ the available precision and other constraints are defined in its documentation.
+It is permissable for a HCL JSON parser to pass on such limitations _if and only if_ the available precision and other constraints are defined in its documentation.
 Calling applications each have differing precision requirements, so calling applications are free to select an implementation with more limited precision